pixelated-au/CartScheduler/README.md

 - [ ] Facility to detect if a volunteer's 'availability' conflicts with a shift
 - [ ] Facility to detect if a shift lost a volunteer after removing themselves - and causing the shift to be closed
+- [ ] Test that if a shifts can't be defined at the same day/time unless there is a start and end date that doesn't overlap
+  - [ ] Test
 - [x] Temporary volunteer
 - [ ] Implement Testing
 - [x] Implement feature for admin to remove a user from a shift in addition to moving them to another shift